ranjitprakash1986/smoking_classification/README.md

 The data for the repository is sourced from [Data 1](https://www.kaggle.com/competitions/playground-series-s3e24/data).
 This data is supplemented with data from another source, [Data 2](https://www.kaggle.com/datasets/gauravduttakiit/smoker-status-prediction-using-biosignals) for feature engineering purposes.

-## Analysis Summary and Results
+## Analysis and Results

 This project uses feature engineering through domain information sourced from health websites to create a LGBM (light gradient-boosting machine) model.
 The Data 2 source contains `Gender` as a feature, which interestingly is closely related to the `Smoking` status.
 This information is used to construe a `male probability` feature in the Data 1 source.
 Categorical features were developed based on the health risk ranges sourced from the internet.
 The model built on these input features provided an appreciable 0.86 ROC metric.

+Specific steps followed in the feature engineering can be found in the notebook [here](src/feat_engg.ipynb).
+More details will be added in future.

 ## Dashboard